ibm-cloud-docs/vmwaresolutions/services/mcv_ordering-multi-zone.md

 ## Availability zone settings
 {: mcv_ordering-availability-zones}

-The deployment of a stretched cluster across multizone regions consists of compute, network, and storage elements deployed across the following three availability zones in an {{site.data.keyword.cloud_notm}} multizone region.
+The deployment of a multizone instance consists of compute, network, and storage elements deployed across the following three availability zones in an {{site.data.keyword.cloud_notm}} multizone region.

 <dl>
   <dt>Witness cluster</dt>
-  <dd>An availability zone that maintains the vSAN witness appliance and any other site specific components as needed.</dd>
+  <dd>An availability zone that maintains the vSAN witness appliance and any other site-specific components as needed.</dd>
   <dt>Consolidated cluster</dt>
-  <dd>An availability zone that provides vSphere management such as vCenter, NSX Manager, NSX-based networking components, vRealize management tools, additional tooling such as backup, disaster recovery or other required management elements.
+  <dd>An availability zone that provides vSphere management such as vCenter, NSX Manager, NSX-based networking components, vRealize management tools, and more tools such as backup, disaster recovery, or other required management elements.
   The cluster configuration is mirrored across two availability zones and has multiple compute, network and storage options for hosting management components.
-The architecture utilizes two dedicated management clusters each deployed across two availability zones.
-This allows for management and maintenance of all components across zones without impacting workloads running in the vSAN stretched resource cluster.</dd>
+The architecture uses two dedicated management clusters each deployed across two availability zones.
+This architecture allows for management and maintenance of all components across zones without impacting workloads that are running in the vSAN stretched resource cluster.</dd>
+  <dt>Additional workload cluster</dt>
+  <dd>Optionally select the **Include a separate, additional workload cluster** checkbox.
+The workload cluster configuration is also mirrored across the two availability zones as the consolidated cluster.
+The minimum hosts across each data center is three.
+A total of six bare metal servers are ordered for the workload cluster. </dd>
+  <dt>Edge services cluster</dt>
+  <dd>Optionally select the **Edge services cluster** checkbox to order three edge services clusters.
+One cluster is deployed in each availability zone: one for the witness location and two for the consolidated location.
+Two bare metal servers are required for the edge services cluster.
+The default CPU model for the edge services cluster is Dual Intel Xeon Silver 4210 processor / 20 cores total, 2.2 GHz and cannot be changed.</dd>
 </dl>

 The availability zone cluster settings are based on your host and storage selections.

+### Cluster name
+{: #mcv_ordering-availability-zones-name}

+The cluster name must meet the requirements that are listed in [Cluster name](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-cluster-name).

 ### Host settings
 {: #mcv_ordering-availability-zones-host}